Baudelaire considers you his brother,

 Email Poem |

-Analysis and Comments on Dear Reader
+Comments, Analysis, and Meaning on Dear Reader

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Dear Reader here.